We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Corporation Vs. LLC: Ownership

 Ownership structure differs significantly between corporations and LLCs.
 Each structure serves a different purpose.
-Take into account what ownership stake you’d like when deciding to form an LLC or corporation.
+Consider what ownership stake you’d like when deciding to form an LLC or corporation.

 Corporations